 The 2011 NRP placed TVA's Public Land Protection efforts in multiple programs located within the Biological Resources Resource Area.
 The 2020 NRP proposes Public Land Protection as a standalone focus area, which includes four programs.
-These new programs align the NRP more consistently with TVA's Public Land Protection efforts and how TVA manages the natural resources of the Tennessee Valley.
+This focus area aligns the NRP more consistently with TVA's Public Land Protection efforts and how TVA manages the natural resources of the Tennessee Valley.